RionPlaysTV/Raille/README.md

 # Raille: UK Rail Station Wordle Game

 Raille is a Wordle-like web game for UK rail stations.
 Each day, a new station is randomly picked from a list.
 The player has a limited number of guesses to identify the station.
-Browser cookies restrict players to one attempt per day.
 Built with React and Vite for a modern, clean UI.

 ## Features